gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 **Note:** Eventually, the `plugin {}` mechanism as described will also support script plugins.
 Script plugins will be mapped to ids/versions elsewhere in the build, allowing them to be consumed via the same mechanism (discussed later).

+**Note:** Plugins applied through the new mechanism _cannot_ apply plugins using `project.apply()`.
+However, for backwards compatibility, they can apply plugins that have already been applied for backwards compatibility reasons (discussed later).

 ### Open issues

 - How practical is it to lock down the `plugins {}` DSL so tightly